Sponsorships include passes to the full conference, including sessions and the party.

 - And more

-Venue: Our second annual event will be held at the Canada College Theater in the beautiful hills of Redwood City, half way between San Francisco and Silicon Valley.
+Venue: Our third annual event will be held at the Canada College Theater in the beautiful hills of Redwood City, half way between San Francisco and Silicon Valley.
 The venue is gorgeous, comfortable and accessible.

 We are grateful for any support we receive.
 It is because of sponsors like you that we are able to make #PerfMatters Conference happen!
 All sponsors, regardless of the size of contribution, get:

 - Your logo on our Web site, intermission slides, and printed materials,

-- Tweets of appreciation from our event-related twitter accounts, retweeted as appropriate from our own Twitter handle (@perfmattersconf) as well as @estellevw (9,600 followers), @standardista (11,700 followers), @webdevtips(1,100 followers), and @SFWebPerf, and
+- Tweets of appreciation from our event-related twitter accounts, retweeted as appropriate from our own Twitter handle (@perfmattersconf) as well as @estellevw (11K followers), @standardista (12K followers), @webdevtips(1,100 followers), and @SFWebPerf

-** The booths can be located in The Grove, a 50 second walk from the theatre, or in the theater foyer.
+Gold and platinum sponsorhsip levels have the option of having a booth.
+The booths are located in The Grove, a 50 second walk from the theatre.
 Coffee, snacks, lunch, and the party will all take place in The Grove.
-There are 7 booths available.
+There are currently 7 booths available.
 Priority location will be based on sponsorship level, but all all booths are in a good location.
 Map of the venue and booths is available by request and subject to change.

 To ensure this conference is as diverse, inclusive, and welcoming as possible for our attendees, we are strictly enforcing our code-of-conduct, which includes no "booth babes" and no "unisex" T-shirts.
 Aim for non-gendered schwag.
 We strongly encourage you to beta test all schwag and imagery ideas to people not in your demographic and to your HR department.
 If you're unsure, ask us.